akkadotnet/Hyperion/README.md

 If you for example are using a Json based serializer, it is very likely that the value `1.2` will be deserialized as a `double` as Json has no way to describe the type of the decimal value.
 While if you use some sort of binary serializer like Google Protobuf, all messages needs to be designed with a strict contract up front.
-Wire solves this by encoding a manifest for each value - a single byte prefix for primitive values, and fully qualified assembly names for complex types.
+Hyperion solves this by encoding a manifest for each value - a single byte prefix for primitive values, and fully qualified assembly names for complex types.

 ## Surrogates

 Sometimes, you might have objects that simply can't be serialized in a safe way, the object might be contextual in some way.
-Wire can solve those problems using "Surrogates", surrogates are a way to translate an object from and back to the context bound representation.
+Hyperion can solve those problems using "Surrogates", surrogates are a way to translate an object from and back to the context bound representation.

 ```csharp
 var surrogate = Surrogate.Create<IMyContextualInterface,IMySurrogate>(original => original.ToSurrogate(), surrogate => surrogate.Restore(someContext));